 Picture the scene, the registrar is guiding the couple through their vows, the bride is delicately wiping tears of happiness from her eyes and… what’s that?
 ‘Toxic’ by Britney Spears starts blaring out.
 Oh, that’s your phone?
 TURN IT OFF.

 8. Don’t Get in the Photographer’s Way

 So you have over 500 followers on Instagram?
 You’re still not the photographer the couple hired for their big day, so don’t get in their way, wielding your iPhone.
-Or iPad.
-But no one would actually bring an iPad to a wedding, right…?
+And if the couple have stated that there's a social media ban at the wedding, respect it.